bll123/ballroomdj4/README.txt

       (batch editing is not implemented)

   This installation will not affect any BallroomDJ 3 installation.
-  (The features that rename audio files and write audio file tags are not implemented yet).
+  (The features that rename audio files is not implemented yet).
+  (Writing audio file tags is turned off upon conversion, and the 'Write BDJ3 Compatible Audio Tags' is on).

 Known Issues:
   MacOS